apache/sis-site/content/code-patterns.md

 # Logging    {#logging}

 Apache {{% SIS %}} uses the `java.util.logging` framework.
-It does not necessarily means that all SIS users are forced to use this framework, as it is possible to use `java.util.logging` as an API and have logging redirected to another system.
+It does not necessarily mean that all SIS users are forced to use this framework, as it is possible to use `java.util.logging` as an API and have logging redirected to another system.
-For example the logging can be redirect to SLF4J by adding the `jul-to-slf4j` dependency to a project.
+For example, the logging can be redirect to SLF4J by adding the `jul-to-slf4j` dependency to a project.

 The logger names are usually the package name of the class emitting log messages, but not necessarily.
-In particular, we do not follow this convention if the class is located in an internal package (`org.apache.sis.internal.*`) since those packages are considered privates.
+In particular, we do not follow this convention if the class is located in an internal package (`org.apache.sis.internal.*`) since those packages are considered private.
-In such cases, the logger name should be the package name of the public class invoking the internal methods.
+In such cases, the logger name should be the package name of the public class invoking the internal method.
 The reason for that rule is that logger names are considered part of the public API, since developers use them for configuring their logging (verbosity, destination, <i>etc.</i>).